let's talk

 To operate here as an insurance startup, you’ll be supervised by a task force, namely, the monetary authority of Singapore.
 Regulatory requirements in Singapore are:

-Regulation Meaning
+Regulation | Meaning |

-It protects the interest of the government and allows MAS to prosecute insurance firms.
+MAS Act | This act regulates all financial and insurance companies in Singapore.
+It protects the interest of the government and allows MAS to prosecute insurance firms. |

-Insurance act Singapore This act ensures that insurance companies in Singapore are fair to policyholders.
+Insurance act Singapore | This act ensures that insurance companies in Singapore are fair to policyholders.
 It permits the government to enforce insurance policies.
+The regulation also ensures that insurers properly safeguard data obtained for policyholders.
+It also aids insurance fraud mitigation. |

 These insurance compliance requirements are overwhelming.
 As such, you’ll need guidance on how to comply with insurance laws.
 Below are ways to adhere to regulations.

-How to Deal with InsurTech Regulation as a Startup?
+How to Deal with InsurTech Regulation as a Startup

 New startups in this sector can find the policies confusing if they’re aiming at operating in many nations.
 The best way to handle this challenge is by hiring a regulatory team.
 Let’s help you with how to hire one.